kordusas/npp_mcnp_plugin/README.txt

-Rewritting the code using different approach
+Rewritting the code using different approach (MVP)